chandanhpcic/docs/source/manual/software_included.rst

 ..
 Note::

-    OPNsense® is a firewall distribution, we aim to keep our footprint as small as possible.
+    Reticen8® is a firewall distribution, we aim to keep our footprint as small as possible.
 This means that we don't build all the software available in the world.
-If you need a specific package for your use-case, you could always ask via a support ticket on `GitHub <https://github.com/opnsense/tools/issues>`__, but note that packages not used by our core system or a supported plugin would not be guaranteed in the future (build contents may change over time).
+If you need a specific package for your use-case, you could always ask via a support ticket on `GitHub <https://github.com/reticen8/tools/issues>`__, but note that packages not used by our core system or a supported plugin would not be guaranteed in the future (build contents may change over time).